 The 20 arrondissements (city districts) that make up central Paris are defined by their own unique character.
-Our quick-fire guide provides an overview of each one (along with the top attractions in each), but when it comes to choosing where in the French capital to base yourself, it all depends on your personal requirements.
+Our quick-fire guide provides an overview of each — along with its top attractions — but when it comes to choosing where to stay in Paris, it all depends on your personal requirements.

 It doesn't get more central than the 1er (premier; 1st) arrondissement, which, along with the 2e, 3e and 4e, form the collective administration Paris Centre.
 Staying in the 1er places you footsteps from the city’s mega-sights; such as the enormous Musée du Louvre and landscaped formal gardens Jardin des Tuileries along the Seine.
 To head further afield, Paris' largest metro and RER (commuter train) hub, Châtelet–Les Halles, is below the 1er's canopied shopping mall Forum des Halles.

 The 4e is central too, with cheaper places to stay